MariusCyber/MariusCyber/README.md

 - 👋 Hi, I’m @MariusCyber
-- 👀 I’m interested in Cyber Securty
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning C# and .NET Core
 - 💞️ I’m looking for an Internship or a full time job
 - 📫 How to reach me?
 You can message me